hassebjork/WeatherReader/README.md

 The MySQL database is configured in a configuration file.
 It can be set up to operate locally or on a remote server.

+Multiple Weather-Reader servers can be run simultaneously on a local network.
+They can be configured to receieve the sensors with the best reception.

 Directories:
 ============